jbiz805/age/README.md

 &nbsp;Install PosgtreSQL
 </h4>

-You will need to install an AGE compatible version of Postgres.
+You will need to install an AGE <a href="for now AGE only supports Postgres 11 and 12.">compatible version of Postgres<a>, for now AGE only supports Postgres 11 and 12.

 ```bash
 sudo apt install postgresql